cjdoris/HuggingFaceHub.jl/README.md

 A Julia package to interact with the [Hugging Face Hub](https://huggingface.co/).

-You can use it to inspect, download and update models, datasets and spaces, including private ones.
+- Search for repos (models, datasets and spaces).
+- Get repo metadata.
+- Download and upload files.
+- Supports private repos.

-You can also call the Inference API to easily make predictions on text, audio and image data.
+- Call the Inference API to easily make model predictions.

 ## Install